-- 1. Where a person considers that the actions of one or both of the Contracting States result or will result for him in taxation not in accordance with the provisions of this Convention, he may, irrespective of the remedies provided by the domestic law of those States, address to the competent authority of the Contracting State of which he is a resident, or if his case comes under paragraph 1 of Article 23, to that of the Contracting State of which he is a national, an application in writing stating the grounds for claiming the revision of such taxation.
-To be admissible, the said application must be submitted within two years from the first notification of the action which gives rise to taxation not in accordance with the Convention. - 2.
-The competent authority referred to in paragraph 1 shall endeavour, if the objection appears to it to be justified and if it is not itself able to arrive at a satisfactory solution, to resolve the case by mutual agreement with the competent authority of the other Contracting State, with a view to the avoidance of taxation not in accordance with the Convention. - 3.
-A Contracting State shall not, after the expiry of the time limits provided in its national laws and, in any case, after five years from the end of the taxable period in which the income concerned has accrued, increase the tax base of a resident of either of the Contracting States by including therein items of income which have also been charged to tax in the other Contracting State or increase the tax charged on such income.
-This paragraph shall not apply in the case of fraud, wilful default or neglect. - 4.
+The case must be presented within three years from the first notification of the action resulting in taxation not in accordance with the provisions of this Convention.

+- 2. The competent authority referred to in paragraph 1 shall endeavour, if the objection appears to it to be justified and if it is not itself able to arrive at a satisfactory solution, to resolve the case by mutual agreement with the competent authority of the other Contracting State, with a view to the avoidance of taxation not in accordance with the Convention. - 3.
+A Contracting State shall not, after the expiry of the time limits provided in its national laws and, in any case, after five years from the end of the taxable period in which the income concerned has accrued, increase the tax base of a resident of either of the Contracting Statesby including therein items of income which have also been charged to tax in the otherContracting State or increase the tax charged on such income.
+This paragraph shall not applyin the case of fraud, wilful default orneglect. - 4.
 The competent authorities of the Contracting States shall endeavour to resolve by mutual agreement any difficulties or doubts arising as to the interpretation or application of the Convention. - 5.
-The competent authorities of the Contracting States may consult together for the elimination of double taxation in cases not provided for in the Convention and may communicate with each other directly for the purpose of applying the Convention. - 6.
-If any question, difficulty or doubt arising as to the interpretation or application of the Convention cannot be resolved or dealt with by the competent authorities as a result of the application of the provisions of paragraphs 1, 2 or 3, these questions, difficulties or doubts may, if the competent authorities agree, be submitted to an arbitration commission.
+The competent authorities of the Contracting States may consult together for the elimination of double taxation in cases not provided for in the Convention and maycommunicate with each other directly for the purpose of applying the Convention. - 6.
+If any question, difficulty or doubt arising as to the interpretation or application of the Convention cannot be resolved or dealt with by the competent authorities as a result of theapplication of the provisions of paragraphs 1, 2 or 3, these questions, difficulties or doubtsmay, if the competent authorities agree, be submitted to an arbitration commission.
 The decisions of the commission shall be binding on the competent authorities.
-The composition of the commission and the arbitration procedures shall be determined by the competent authorities.
+The composition of the commission and the arbitration procedures shall be determined by the competentauthorities.